How to buy a vehicle in the US as a non US-resident

 Sales taxes and registration fees

-Whether you're buying from a dealership or an individual, sales taxes and registration fees are always in addition to the listed price.
+Whether you're buying from a dealership or an individual, sales taxes and registration fees are never included in the listed price.
+This is because, with a few exceptions, sales tax and registration fees are due where a vehicle is registered, not where it is purchased.

 Checking the vehicle out